weregoat/rrcrud/README.md

 the `-templates` option.

 ## Bolt database
 The application uses a "permanent" storage in the form of a BoldDb database file (`members.db`).
-The directory for such file should be specified through the `-bolddb` option.
+The directory for such file should be specified through the `-boltdb` option.

 ## Options